This article was last updated by on

 Growing Philodendron “Prince of Orange” indoors can be tricky because you need to recreate a tropical environment.

-Philodendrons naturally grow under the shade on forest beds with high humidity and dislike soggy soil conditions.
+Philodendrons naturally grow under the shade of highly humid forest beds and dislike soggy soil conditions.

 Moreover, they prefer root-bound conditions to encourage the growth of feeder roots.

-Keep these pointers in mind to make growing Prince of Orange an easy affair.
+Remember these pointers to make growing Prince of Orange an easy affair.

 RequirementOptimum Condition